pulver/autodiff/README.md

 <!-- * [Ask questions](http://stackoverflow.com/questions/ask?tags=c%2B%2B,boost,boost-template) -->
 * [Report bugs](https://github.com/pulver/autodiff/issues): Be sure to mention Boost version, platform and compiler you're using.
 A small compilable code sample to reproduce the problem is always good as well.
-* Submit your patches as pull requests against **develop** branch.
+* Submit your patches as pull requests against the [develop](https://github.com/pulver/autodiff/tree/develop) branch.
 Note that by submitting patches you agree to license your modifications under the [Boost Software License, Version 1.0](http://www.boost.org/LICENSE_1_0.txt).
 <!-- * Discussions about the library are held on the [Boost developers mailing list](http://www.boost.org/community/groups.html#main).
 Be sure to read the [discussion policy](http://www.boost.org/community/policy.html) before posting and add the `[template]` tag at the beginning of the subject line. -->